gajdipajti/openwrt-build-configs/tiny-avitus-19.07/README.md

 * Firmware version: Avitus 19.07.10 r11427-9ce6aa9d8d / LuCI openwrt-19.07 branch git-22.099.58928-786ebc9
 * Kernel version: 4.14.275

-*This OpenWRT branch is possibly **end-of-life** (?).
+*This OpenWRT branch is possibly **end-of-life** (?).*

-## 0. Notes:
+## 0. Notes

 For this custom build I won't fork the **openwrt-19.07** branch to backport fixes.
 Avitus is only built using tagged openwrt releases, but with custom configuration and feeds.
-But you can check the **ApolloDiomedes** custom build which is built from the forked **openwrt-19.07** branch to fix the errata.

 Errata:

 * Due to a change in openssh you cannot connect to this version of dropbear.
 The error message is: ```no matching host key type found.
 Their offer: ssh-rsa``` To fix this add ```HostKeyAlgorithms +ssh-rsa``` to the ```/etc/ssh/ssh_config``` on your client (Ubuntu, Fedora, ...)
+  * This is fixed by enabling **dropbear:ecc,full_ecc** build option.
+However the keyfile might need regeneration.
+* There is a bug in the dropbear makefile which can occur when rebuilding with different ecc configuration.
+Can be fixed by cherry-picking the [fix](https://github.com/openwrt/openwrt/commit/289d532ddd9427a9071d85966d38fff9d78837bd) from master: ```git cherry-pick 289d532ddd9427a9071d85966d38fff9d78837bd```

 ## 1. Feeds changes

-* packages: https://github.com/gajdipajti/packages/tree/openwrt-19.07 (backported muninlite from master)
+* packages: [gajdipajti/packages](https://github.com/gajdipajti/packages/tree/openwrt-19.07) (backported muninlite from master)
 * telephony: removed
 * freifunk: removed